 Although Bermuda cruises and fall foliage cruises up the New England and Canadian coast remain the most popular destinations from Boston's Black Falcon Cruise Terminal, there's lots more for you to choose.

-Great destinations are only half of the equation.
 Cruise ships are like floating resorts, offering a huge array of entertainment and recreation, tantalizing cuisine and wine, unsurpassed views, and the experience of visiting exciting cities, enchanting villages, and other countries.

-Take a look at all the trips offered from Boston - you're sure to find one (or more!) that's perfect for you!
+Take a look at all the trips offered from Boston - you're sure to find one (or more!) that's perfect for you.

-You'll love the 9-deck high atrium and glass-sided elevators with ocean views, 3 pools, 3 jacuzzis, 2-deck gym, miniature golf and a putting green, rock climbing, a jogging track, a basketball court, and tons of evening entertainment options, including a casino, theater, and 16 bars, clubs, and lounges.
+You'll love the 9-deck high atrium and glass-sided elevators with ocean views, 3 pools, 3 jacuzzis, 2-deck gym, miniature golf and a putting green, rock climbing, a jogging track, a basketball court, and tons of evening entertainment options, including a casino, theater, and many bars, clubs, and lounges.

 Cruises already give you a great deal - the cost per day (or night) is usually MUCH less than you'd spend on a hotel . . . plus you get meals, entertainment, spectacular scenery, and the chance to visit lots of interesting places.